Skip to main content

 • Dimensions: 12.4 x 6.8 x 12.2 inches

 With fewer parts than other models we’ve tested, the Bonavita Connoisseur is freakishly easy to assemble.
-Once it’s up and running, it can brew up to eight cups of coffee—impressive considering it has a small footprint.
+Once it’s up and running, it can brew up to 8 cups of coffee—impressive, considering its small footprint.

 It also brews a delicious cup to rival the coffee shop.
-Its powerful heater can quickly reach the optimal water temperature for brewing and distribute water evenly over the coffee grounds.
+Its powerful heater can quickly reach the optimal brewing temperature and evenly distribute water over the coffee grounds.
 The optional pre-infusion mode mimics pour-over brewing by pausing the showerhead to give the grounds time to bloom, enabling optimal flavor extraction.
 The Bonavita 8-cup brewer features one-touch brewing and automatic power-off.

 The removable filter basket is easier to use than a traditional coffee maker—and we don’t miss hovering over the basket and trying to add ground coffee from the top.
 To start brewing, simply press the “Start” button.
 It took about four and a half minutes to get a full pot from start to finish, but there’s no auto-off.
 Instead, it gives you an audible signal when brewing completes.